nathanaelkuo/CT_leaf_analysis/README.md

 ### References

-Associated CT scan data on Cyverse Data Commons is forthcoming.
+Associated CT scan data on Cyverse Data Commons may be found at this link: https://doi.org/10.25739/6atr-5773.

 Publication in The Plant Phenome Journal is forthcoming.